Breaking News – New Twitter Lead Generation Card

 3 – Higher total engagement rates.
 We don’t think that users have to follow an account to fill out the lead generation card (though we are not 100% on this).
 Users who don’t want to have their Twitter feed blown-up by following more accounts can now use the lead generation card and expect email follow-up which can lead to higher engagement for the advertiser.
 Some people prefer email follow-up to social media overload.

-This has to be created through the Ads UI and is only available on promoted tweets.
-Therefore, only active advertisers can manage and create lead generation cards.
+This has to be created through the Ads UI and is only available de facto on promoted tweets.
+Creating lead generation cards isn’t technically impossible without advertising, but is de facto that way because the reporting interface is unsupported and very weak.
 To make the card, you’ll need an image at least 600 pixels wide with a 4:1 aspect ratio no larger than 1mb.
 The description is 80 characters maximum and the call to action is 20 characters maximum.

 This could be Twitter’s way of trying to entice more people to advertise so that they can set up the lead generation card.
 Stay tuned for more updates!